 Many homebuyers assume that purchasing a brand spanking new home is a smart idea.
 Surely buying a newly constructed property is better than buying a “used” one, right?

 Not necessarily.
-While there is a seemingly endless list of pros to buying a new build -lower repair costs, modern, energy-efficient appliances, and being move-in ready – what many buyers don’t realise is that new build homes still often have a variety of hidden costs.
+While there is a seemingly endless list of pros to buying a new build -lower repair costs, modern, energy-efficient appliances, and being move-in ready – what many first time buyers don’t realise is that new build homes still often have a variety of hidden costs.